Seed Variety Licenses

 - Stock the material for any of the purposes described above.

-Plant Breeder’s Rights are administered under the Plant Breeder’s Rights Act 1994 (The Act).
-The rights can be applied for using forms available from the Plant Breeder’s Rights Office.
+PBRs are administered under the Plant Breeder’s Rights Act 1994 (The Act).
+Application for Rights can be made via Plant Breeder’s Rights Office.

 Extent of Rights